gcallah/BookReviews/mitchell.md

 reallocation of publicly funded and publicly administered services."
 (101)

-In his conclusion Mitchell makes a number of suggestions for how to move towards a situation in which productive property is widely owned.
+In his conclusion Mitchell makes a number of recommendations for how to move towards a situation in which productive property is widely owned.
 Here, I find myself agreeing with many of Mitchell's suggestions, in that I think they are good ideas, but simultaneously thinking "this does not have a snowball's chance in hell of going anywhere."
-For example, consider his suggestion that, to encourage entrepreneurship, "Excessive regulations that create barriers to entry should be eliminated" (137).
+For example, consider his proposal that, to encourage entrepreneurship, "Excessive regulations that create barriers to entry should be eliminated" (137).
 Yes, they should be, but under the current regime, they are not going to be.
 Should some law maker propose a measure that would truly lower barriers to entry, The proposal would